mhaskar/Octopus/README.md

 ```
 # Usage

-Usage of Octopus is really simple, you just need to start a listener and generate your agent based on that listener information.
+Using Octopus is quite simple to use, as you just need to start a listener and generate your agent based on that listener's information.

-You can generate listeners as much as you want then you can start interacting with your agents.
+You can generate as many listeners as you need, and then you can start interacting with your agents that connect to them.

 ### Profile setup

-Before you can start Octopus you have to setup a URL handling profile which will control the C2 behaviors and fuctions, because Octopus is a HTTP based C2 it depends on URLs to handling the connections and to guarantee that the URLs will not be a signatures or IoC in the network you can easily customize them and add name them as you wish.
+Before you can start using Octopus you have to setup a URL handling profile which will control the C2 behavior and functions, as Octopus is an HTTP based C2 thus it depends on URLs to handle the connections and to guarantee that the URLs will not serve as a signatures or IoC in the network you are currently attacking, the URLs can be easily customized and renamed as needed.

-> Profile setup are supporting URLs handling only, but with the next few updates you will be able to control all other options such as headers, html templates , etc ..
+> Profile setup currently only support URL handling, but with the next few updates you will be able to control additional options such as headers,html templates ,etc...

-**Setup your profile**
+**Setting up your profile**

-To start setup your profile you need to edit `profile.py` file , which contains a key variables which are:
+To start setting up your profile you need to edit the `profile.py` file , which contains a number of key variables, which are:

-  - file_receiver_url : handle files downloading
+  - file_reciever_url : handles file downloading.
-  - report_url : handle ESA report
+  - report_url : handle ESA reports.
-  - command_send_url : handle the commands will be sent to the target
+  - command_send_url : handles the commands that will be sent to the target.
-  - command_receiver_url : handle commands will be executed from the target
+  - command_receiver_url : handles commands will be executed on the target.
-  - first_ping_url : handle the first connection from the target
+  - first_ping_url : handles the first connection from the target.
-  - server_response_header : this header will show in every response
+  - server_response_header : this header will show in every response.

-I will change the default profile to be the following:
+Example:

 ```
 #!/usr/bin/python2.7

 # this is the web listener profile for Octopus C2
-# you can customize your profile to handle a specific URLs to communicate with the agent
+# you can customize your profile to handle a specific URL to communicate with the agent
 # TODO : add the ability to customize the request headers

 # handling the file downloading
 # Ex : /anything
 # Ex : /anththing.php
-file_receiver_url = "/messages"
+file_reciever_url = "/messages"

 # handling the report generation
 # Ex : /anything
-# Ex : /anththing.php
+# Ex : /anything.php
 report_url = "/calls"

 # command sending to agent (store the command will be executed on a host)